 Each year, we focus on the Visual Art foundations, explored through the Elements of Art and the Principles of Design.
+We also learn about other cultures throughout the year with our artwork.
 As the students are expressing their talents as developing artists, we are using a range of materials from crayons to oil pastels, markers to colored pencils, cut paper, mixed media, and even paint.
 The children will learn the proper ways to work with particular materials an artist may use.
 We recycle any leftover materials to show how valuable it is to reduce, reuse and recycle.

 We do get a little messy sometimes in Art so please make sure your child dresses appropriately.

 For the 2022-2023 school year, I will be back in the Art Room teaching our students after teaching from a cart in their classrooms for the past two years.

 I have been teaching Visual Arts at Sumner Elementary School since 2005.
 I grew up in a family of artists and was always encouraged to explore through all of the different areas of art.
 I attended UNCG twice, graduating in 1993 with a BA in Art History and again in 2005 with a BFA in Art Education.
 I have worked as an Arts Facilitator at ArtQuest and as an Arts and Crafts teacher for a private preschool.